jfioasd/Flip/README.md

 Like Backhand, you can `)` to increment the step of the IP, and `(` to decrement the step of the IP.

-I did not add IP stepping because it disrupts the normal flow of a program (which is useless for golfing).
-However, I added `?` to conditionally skip the next N iterations of the program.
+I also added `?` to conditionally skip the next N iterations of the program.

 ## Data structures
 Flip has a stack and 2 accumulators.
 The relevant operations are listed below: